Saveen-cell/hello-world/README.md

 # hello-world
 My first repository on Git-Hub
-Passion about reading and painting
+Passionate about reading and painting